liux2/image_matching/README.md

 smart way for this purpose.
 This is indeed an image retrieval system, in which you can do googling on images (over your own image databases).

+This is a simple application of ORB descriptors.
+A database is created for image path and features storing.

 ### Repo Structure

 ```